druzgeorge/States-quiz/README.md

 then this is the place to beeeeeeeeee.

-All you have to do is just run the shell script
+All you have to do is just run pythonquizgame.py

-It works if youre on mac or linux
+it works on everything bruh.

-or if youre on windows run python quizgame.py

-And it should work boyyyyyyyyyy

 Thanks bruhhhhhhhhhhhhhhhhh